humphd/openrouter-key-manager/README.md

 ### 1. Create API Keys for Multiple Users

-Prepare a CSV file with user information, including their `email` and one or more `tag`s:
+Prepare a CSV file with user information, including their `email` and one or more `tag`s (every column after `email` is considered a tag):

 **accounts.csv:**